piyushsonigra/aws_ipadd/README.md

 # aws_ipadd

-Whitelist inbound IP and Port in AWS security group and Manage security group rule with `aws_ipadd` command.
+Add or Whitelist inbound IP and Port in AWS security group and manage AWS security group rules with `aws_ipadd` command.
+It makes easy to add your public ip into security group to access AWS resource.
+Whenever your public ip change, You can easily update new public ip into security group and `aws_ipadd` command will manage security group rule for you.
+It's very helpful when you are accessing aws resources that needs public ip whitelisting in security group to access and your public ip is continously changed.

 ## OS Support